 Topics in Portfolio Management

-This course focuses on the dynamics of the portfolio management process and investment advice, blending academic theory with professional best practices.
-This is achived mainly through the study and discussion of cases.
+This is a case course that focuses on the dynamics of the portfolio management process and investment advice, blending academic theory with professional best practices.
+This is achieved mainly through the study and discussion of cases.
 The objective is to introduce a framework for a disciplined approach to global asset allocation and risk management.
-We consider both the investor and the asset manager's perspective and thei different chanllenges they face, as well as the ethical dimensions of both the manager/investor relation and of the invvestment process.
+We consider both the investor and the asset manager's perspectives and the different challenges they face, as well as the ethical dimensions of both the manager/investor relation and of the invvestment process.
 Participants will gain understanding of the issues through real-world examples, cases study discussions and computer exercises.
 A basic knowledge of Excel is expected.

 The course is mostly a case course.
 It will review and apply to real-life cases most of the following topics: